magehrke/planeshift.org/README.md

 This repository contains a `database` containing informations about the game _PlaneShift_.
 It also contains the `source code` needed to properly display the database.
 The running website with all it’s information can be found at [planeshift.org](www.planeshift.org).

 I put the data and code in this repository so collaboration becomes easier and a more cohesive and data-rich website can be created.
 Everyone who is interested can become a collaborater or create pull requests.

+## Tasks

+We use Trello as organizing tool.
+The project can be found [here](https://trello.com/b/vvooryWE/planeshift) (access only for collaborators).

 ## Code